 A European leader within the iPSC market is Ncardia, formed through the merger of Axiogenesis and Pluriomics.
 Founded in 2001, Axiogenesis initially focused on generating mouse embryonic stem cell-derived cells and assays, but after Yamanaka’s iPSC technology became available, it became the first European company to license it in 2010.
 Ncardia’s focus is on preclinical drug discovery and drug safety through the development of functional assays using human neuronal and cardiac cells.

-In total, at least 68 distinct market competitors now offer various types of iPSC products, services, technologies and therapies.
+Today, nearly a hundred distinct market competitors now offer various types of iPSC products, services, technologies and therapies.

 iPS Cell Commercialization